chmac/tag-summary/README.md

 ```
 ````

+## Parameters

+-   `tags: #foo #bar`
+    -   These tags will match OR, so any of the tags is sufficient to match.
+-   `sort: ascending`
+    -   Sort the results in ascending alphabetical order.
+    -   The default is descending.
+    -   This value can also be `a` or `asc`.

+The following are in the docs but **are not currently implemented in this fork**.

+-   `include: #foo #bar`
+    -   All of these tags must match, so they match AND.
+-   `exclude: #baz`
+    -   All of these tags must not be present, so they match NOT

 ## Command to Add a Summary

 The plugin includes the Add Summary command to add a summary to a note.

 -   Open the note where you want to include the summary.
 -   Move the cursor to the position where you want to add the summary.
 -   Press Command+P (Mac) or Control+P (Windows) to open the Command palette. (or drag down the note on a mobile device)
 -   Search for the **Tag Summary: Add Summary** command and click on it.
 -   On the popup window, select the tags you want to include and exclude to create the summary and press the Add Summary button.

 After this, your note should include a code block like the examples above.
 The Add Summary command allows you to select only one tag to include and another to exclude, but you can manually add all the tags you want separated by a space, as in **tags: #chapter1 #chapter2**.